-- In the class of 2022, two students were National Merit Special Scholarship Winners. - In the Spring of 2022, 429 SPASH students took over 688 AP Exams. - During the 2021-2022 school year, SPASH had 37 Youth Apprentices working within the community to complete the Department of Workforce Development certificate.
-Youth apprentices worked in the career cluster areas of Architecture & Construction, Finance, Graphic Design, Health Care, IT, Manufacturing, STEM, and Transportation. - In the 2021-2022 school year, 722 SPASH students took Dual Enrollment courses through Mid-State Technical College and Northcentral Technical College and earned 1,692 college credits. - In 2021-2022 SPASH athletics had a return for the lack of better term to normal.
-We had fans in the stand, normal schedules and W's in the win column.
-We started the year off by winning the football VFA championship.
-Boys Cross Country ran through the conference again by winning their 36th conference championship, and Riley Pechinski won the state girls individual golf championship.
-Throughout the year, SPASH won 10 conference championships overall in the following sports: Football, Boys Cross Country, Girls Golf, Boys Soccer, Girls Swimming, Boys Hockey, Boys Swimming, Baseball, Boys Tennis and Boys Track & Field.
-To cap off the year, Roisin Willis was selected as the 2021 Wisconsin Gatorade Track and Field Athlete of the Year for the 4th year in a row. - SPASH utilizes a weekly Advisory session for all students in which students receive direct instruction and support with individualized grade-level Academic, Career, and Social Emotional Planning. - SPASH has many active student volunteer organizations, including Student Senate, National Honor Society, FFA, HOSA, and FCCLA, that annually volunteer hundreds of hours of public and community service.
+- In the class of 2023, two students were National Merit Scholarship Finalists and two students were National Merit Scholarship Winners. - In the Spring of 2023, 377 SPASH students took over 589 AP Exams.
+SPASH received a Level 3 designation for the 2022 Advanced Placement Pacesetter Award, which means that 10% or more of all students participated in at least one AP exam and 60% or more of those students earned scores of 3 or above on the exams. - During the 2022-2023 school year, SPASH had 42 Youth Apprentices working within the community to complete the Department of Workforce Development certificate.
+Youth apprentices worked in the career cluster areas of Architecture & Construction, Finance, Graphic Design, Health Care, IT, Manufacturing, STEM, and Transportation. - In the 2022-2023 school year, 855 SPASH students took Dual Enrollment courses through Mid-State Technical College and Northcentral Technical College and earned over 2,117 college credits. - SPASH athletics enjoyed an exceptional 2022-2023 school year.
+Our school won two WIAA state championships, one in boys cross country (the program's 12th title) and one in boys track (second in program history).
+Overall, SPASH athletes competed in 13 different WIAA state tournaments from girls golf to boys tennis and many others in between.
+Our athletic programs also won 13 Wisconsin Valley Conference Championships, the most of any school in our conference.
+Conference champions included girls champions in cross country, golf, swimming, tennis, basketball, and softball; boys champions in cross country swimming, hockey, track and field, golf, tennis, and baseball. - SPASH utilizes a weekly Advisory session for all students in which students receive direct instruction and support with individualized grade-level Academic, Career, and Social Emotional Planning. - SPASH has many active student volunteer organizations, including Student Senate, National Honor Society, FFA, HOSA, and FCCLA, that annually volunteer hundreds of hours of public and community service. - Our school is in the process of implementing a modified block schedule which will be implemented with the 2024-2025 school year.
+School begins at 7:35 AM and dismisses at 3:00 PM daily.